 Flutemaker Ministries response: We sent funding to buy masks, gloves and a temperature gun.
 And have been insisting that they take precautions.
-We agreed to cancel the feeding centers so they can deliver food to the homes of the children.
-The food from this year's 2 containers is now used up.
+We rethought the feeding centers so they can safely let the kids take their food home.
+The food from this year's 2 containers is now about used up.
 We now will buy food as containers are not moving due to the virus.

 Pastor Carlos: "There is a need for 20 beds for mercy children in Rancho Alegre y Palacawina."

 Flutemaker Ministries response: We were helped by a grant from The Zimmerman Foundation as well as beds from Faretto Children's Foundation.
 As 18 more beds were needed in El Cielo we also were able to send $3,000 for beds to get kids off the dirt floors.